 Air Cargo Data

 SONAR’s groundbreaking air cargo data gives you the strategic advantage you’ve been searching for.
 Which airports have the longest wait times?
-What are the latest volume trends that can help me plan ahead at various airports?
+What are the latest volume trends that can help you plan ahead at various airports?
 Often a leading indicator for the rest of the economy, air cargo data can help you plan for the medium- to long-term with comfort and confidence.

 SONAR includes air cargo volumes and rates.
 According to the International Air Transport Association (IATA), which represents 290 of the world’s airlines, airlines transport over 52 million metric tons of goods a year, representing more than 35% of global trade by value, but less than 1% of trade by volume.
 Air transport is certainly a premium service, and as such can be a leading indicator or proxy for certain goods or economic activity.